 Source: PayScale.com, 2019

 Education, Training, & Certification

-To work as an art museum attendant usually requires a high school diploma, but having some college education in art history, and some museum or public service work experience is helpful in getting hired for this type of job.
+- Education: To work as an art museum attendant usually requires a high school diploma, but having a bachelor's or associate's degree in a related field such as art history, history, or archaeology is helpful.

 Art Museum Attendant Skills & Competencies

 To be an art museum attendant, you will need the following skills:

 - Interpersonal skills: You are personable and engaging and are trained so that you will be able to answer visitor questions regarding the art and exhibitions.